 On December 1, 2005, the Company entered into a contract with The Investor Relations Group, a consulting company, and as part of the terms of this contract the Company issued 25,000 shares of common stock and a warrant to acquire 25,000 shares of common stock to the consulting company as a portion of the compensation for services to be performed.
 The conversion price for the warrant is \$.70 per share and the warrant expires on November 30, 2010.
-Also pursuant to this contract The Investor Relations Group received 8,333 shares of common stock and a warrant to acquire 8,333 shares of common stock for an exercise price of \$.70 per share on March 31, 2006.
-The Company relied on Section 4(2) of the Securities Act of 1933 as the basis for its exemption from registration of this issuance.
+Also pursuant to this contract, each month since March 2006, The Investor Relations Group has received 8,333 shares of common stock and a warrant to acquire 8,333 shares of common stock for an exercise price of \$.70 per share.
+The Company also issued the Investor Relations Group 88,750 shares of common stock on June 13, 2006 as payment for services rendered.
+The Company relied on Section 4(2) of the Securities Act of 1933 as the basis for its exemption from registration of these issuances.